autowarefoundation/autoware-documentation/docs/how-to-guides/add-a-custom-ros-message.md

 # Add a custom ROS message

-## Description
+## Overview

+During the Autoware development, you will probably need to define your own messages, please read the following instructions before add a custome message.

+1. Message in [autoware_msgs](https://github.com/autowarefoundation/autoware_msgs) will define `Core` interface for module
+   - key messages defined under `Design/Interface` section
+   - If a contributor wishes to make changes or add new message for `core` interface, they should create a new discussion post under `design` category.

+2. Any other "minor" message used for internal communication within module(e.g., planning) should be defined in another repository(e.g., under autoware.universe repository or contributor's own repository)

-During the Autoware development, you will probably need to define your own messages, This page lists a simple example of adding a custom message to Autoware, For the general ROS2 tutorial see [Create custom msg and srv files](http://docs.ros.org/en/galactic/Tutorials/Beginner-Client-Libraries/Custom-ROS2-Interfaces.html).
+The following is a simple tutorial of adding a `autoware_msgs` to Autoware, for the general ROS2 tutorial see [Create custom msg and srv files](http://docs.ros.org/en/galactic/Tutorials/Beginner-Client-Libraries/Custom-ROS2-Interfaces.html).

 ## How to create custom message